StateFarm-STEM/hablogger/python/raspberrypico/lesson3/README.md

 ### Install BMP-180 Driver

 Drivers are code modules for enabling certain functionality, oftentimes provided by the open source community.
-One such driver allows us to read data from the BMP-180 module..
+One such driver allows us to read data from the BMP-180 module.
 This driver is called `bmp180.py`.
 The following steps will result in saving this driver to the Raspberry Pi Pico so the driver can be used by our Python code.

 1. Download the driver called `bmp180.py` located in the [src/drivers](./src/drivers/) folder.
 This driver was originally found within the [micropython-IMU](https://github.com/micropython-IMU/micropython-bmp180) project, but requires some modification to work with our project.
 Therefore a copy of this driver is located within this lesson for us to use.